vzickus/piv-gui-python/README.md

 ##Requirements
 OpenPIV and its dependencies, as well as Qt, Sip, an PyQt.
 Installation instruction for OpenPIV can be found here: http://openpiv.readthedocs.org/en/latest/src/installation_instruction.html
 Installation instructions for Qt, Sip, and PyQt are widely available online, e.g. : http://doc.qt.io/qt-4.8/installation.html, http://pyqt.sourceforge.net/Docs/PyQt4/installation.html.
+QtDesigner (a GUI for creating Qt GUIs) was used to modify .ui files.

 ##Running
 Once the repository is cloned, simply navigate to the folder where main_openpiv.py is and type 'python main_openpiv.py' in the terminal.
 This should hopefully start the GUI.
 Example data images are included in the repository.
 Below is a screenshot of the GUI in action.